gabriel-skantze/IrisTK/doc/markdown/installation.md

 iristk install
 ```

+[Here](develop_in_eclipse.html) you can find instructions on how to do this procedure directly in Eclipse.

 ### Test

 IrisTK comes with two example applications: Chess (speech-only interaction) and Quiz (multi-party interaction with an animated agent).
 To test the Chess app, open a command window and type: